Mirijam1/EfficientNetV2_reproduction/index.md

 For this ablation study, we decided to modify the default layer configuration of the small EfficientNetV2 model.
 Specifically, we reduced the number of layers from the default configuration shown below.

-We expected that the modified model would have a lower computational cost and faster training and inference times compared to the default model, while maintaining a comparable level of accuracy.
+We expected that the modified model would have a lower computational cost and faster training and inference times compared to the default model while maintaining a comparable level of accuracy.
 Our findings from this ablation study would help in guiding the design of efficient deep learning models for computer vision tasks, and provide insights into the trade-offs between model complexity, computational cost, and model accuracy.

 ```
 modified_architecture = [